Core solution

 Impact-Driven Approach to Sustainability add-on

-The IDA add-on promotes more sustainable farming practices through the collection and analysis of input consumption data and sustainability metrics.
+The IDA add-on aims to promote more responsible farming practices through the collection and analysis of input consumption data and other farm metrics.

 GLOBALG.A.P.
 Risk Assessment on Social Practice

-GRASP is an add-on for the evaluation of workers' well-being at farm level.
+GRASP is an add-on that aims to support the evaluation of workers' health, safety, and welfare at farm level.

 GLOBALG.A.P.
 Chain of Custody